Nedlow/survivalgames/README.md

 ### Features
-It is made to run one match per server, and is therefore designed to be used with BungeeCord.
-It can reset without restarting.
-If BungeeCord is disabled, players will be teleported back to lobby instead of server restart.
+This plugin is designed to run one match at a time, and is therefore designed to be used with BungeeCord.
+Optionally, the plugin can do a complete gamemode reset without the need of a server restart.
+It will simply move players back to the lobby while performing the reset tasks in the background.
 - Easy setup
 - Open source
 - BungeeCord support
 - Supports game reset without server shutdown
 - Deathmatch mode to finish maps in reasonable time
 - District mode: Allows for 12 teams of 2 players
-- Configurable chest contents
+- Configurable chest contents with Enchantment and Displayname support
 - Spectator menu for easy spectator movement across the arena
 - MySQL and SQLite Support for saving game statistics